SulemanRasheed/Victoria_Air_Quality_EPA_2024_Data/README.md

 # 🌫️ Victoria Air Quality Dashboard (EPA 2024)

 This interactive R Shiny application visualises EPA Victoria’s 2024 air quality data.
 It allows users to select a **suburb** and **pollutant** to explore daily pollutant levels throughout the year, presented in an intuitive calendar-style heatmap.

+EPA Victoria (Environment Protection Authority Victoria) is the environmental regulator for the state of Victoria, Australia.
+It monitors and reports on air, water, and land quality to protect public health and the environment.
+The air quality data used in this dashboard is sourced from EPA Victoria’s publicly available monitoring stations.
 The Data can be obtained from EPA's official [website](https://discover.data.vic.gov.au/dataset/epa-air-watch-all-sites-air-quality-hourly-averages-yearly).

 🔗 [Live App](https://sulemanrasheed.shinyapps.io/Victoria_Air_Quality_EPA_2024_Data/)